hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/addresses_on_bhakti-yoga/175_the_chief_symbols.md

 ## THE CHIEF SYMBOLS

-There are two Sanskrit words, Pratika and Pratimâ.
+There are two Sanskrit words, Pratika and Pratimā.
 Pratika means coming towards, nearing.
 In all countries you find various grades of worship.
 In this country, for instance, there are people who worship images of saints, there are people who worship certain forms and symbols.
 Then